Young0222/GCCA/README.md

-For transductive learning, please see 'gcca_trans_citation' (for 'Cora' and 'Citeseer') and 'gcca_trans_others' (for 'CS', 'Computer', 'Photo', 'Physics') note that: we use batch process for 'Physics'.
+For transductive learning, please see 'gcca_trans_citation' (for 'Cora' and 'Citeseer') and 'gcca_trans_others' (for 'CS', 'Computer', 'Photo', 'Physics')
+(note that we use batch process for 'Physics').

 For inductive learning, please see 'gcca_ind'.